I feel taller! 🔆 My shoulders feel looser! 🔆. My knee stopped hurting!

 The Alexander Technique is a practical self-help method for learning to move with more poise, presence, and power.
 It offers a way to make friends with gravity so that you develop a more balanced, comfortable, supportive posture.

 You have a natural support system within you, a system that allows for an upright, expansive, lively presence.
 Whether you are walking in the woods, washing the dishes, talking with a friend, or playing the violin, you have an inherent ability to move freely, think clearly, and enjoy the moment.
-Yet, due to learned patterns/unhelpful habits and knowledge gaps, you may unknowingly interfere with your innate freedom, ease, and expressiveness.
+Yet, due to unhelpful habits and learning gaps, you may unknowingly interfere with your innate freedom, ease, and expressiveness.

-Most students initially seek help for physical issues, including improved posture or pain relief (eg.--back pain, shoulder tension, carpal tunnel, or TMJ).
+Most students initially seek help for physical issues, including improved posture or to rebalance muscular tension in their backs, necks, shoulders, or elsewhere.
 Performers, such as actors, musicians, athletes, and professional speakers also study to improve their craft or to relieve performance anxiety.
-Whatever the initial reason for lessons, students often discover benefits that reach beyond their original expectation.
+Whatever the initial reason for lessons, students often discover benefits that reach beyond their original expectations.
 Because of the mind-body connection, physical changes simultaneously create change on other levels--mental, emotional, social, and spiritual.

-Lessons invite more awareness and more choice--more choice in how you respond to the stresses of life, more choice in how you move and think, more choice in how you want to be in the world.
+With your increased awareness and knowledge, you also have more choice--more choice in how you respond to the stresses of life, more choice in how you move and think, more choice in how you want to be in the world.

 The quality of your attention is equal to the quality of your life.--Lilly Sutton